Stocks slip on virus fears, U.S. yields continue to climb

 “The renewed concerns about demand due to very high numbers of new corona cases and further mobility restrictions, plus the stronger U.S. dollar, are generating selling pressure,” Commerzbank analyst Eugen Weinberg said.

-Reporting by Rodrigo Campos; additional reporting by Medha Singh and Devik Jain in Bengaluru, Stephanie Kelly, Karen Brettell and Herbert Lash in New York; editing by Chris Reese
+Reporting by Rodrigo Campos; additional reporting by Medha Singh and Devik Jain in Bengaluru, Stephanie Kelly, Saqib Iqbal Ahmed, Karen Brettell and Herbert Lash in New York; editing by Chris Reese and Nick Zieminski

 Our Standards: The Thomson Reuters Trust Principles.